PCI Approved Scanning Vendors: A Buyer’s Guide

 Note: Smaller companies often have “flat networks,” meaning every component has access to every other component on the network.
 In this case, the ASV scans the entire network.
 To help ensure proper scoping, the customer should consult with a security professional, such as PCI DSS Qualified Security Assessors (QSAs).
 (Note: You can compare PCI QSA companies at our vendor directory)

-As a best practice with cybersecurity, you should at a minimum have a DMZ, or demilitarized zone, that acts as a buffer between your internal network and the internet.
+As a best practice with cybersecurity, you should at least have a DMZ, or demilitarized zone, that acts as a buffer between your internal network and the Internet.
 This adds another barrier between your internal networks and potential hackers by keeping public-facing servers and equipment separated from internal equipment.
 In the event equipment is breached in the DMZ, the rest of your network isn’t completely at risk.

-Additionally, to further reduce your PCI DSS scope, consider creating what can be known as a PCI Zone through segmentation.
-Segmentation isn’t a PCI DSS requirement, however, it allows you to descope the rest of your environment that doesn’t touch PCI.
+Additionally, to further reduce your PCI DSS scope, consider creating a PCI Zone through segmentation.
+Segmentation isn’t a PCI DSS requirement; however, it allows you to descope the rest of your environment that doesn’t touch PCI.

-This can greatly reduce your assessment size and the effort needed to assess each year.
-It will also better protect your PCI network and make it easier to manage since everything is all in one area that can be better protected with more security.
-Similarly to the DMZ, if a device on the internal network, like an employee workstation, is compromised, your PCI environment isn’t completely at risk and better protected.
+This can greatly reduce the size of your assessment and the effort needed to assess each year.
+It will also better protect your PCI network and make it easier to manage since everything is in one area that can be better protected with more security.
+Similarly to the DMZ, if a device on the internal network, like an employee workstation, is compromised, your PCI environment isn’t completely at risk and is better protected.

 How Approved Scanning Vendors Work